Space-Dynamics-Laboratory/StarFall/README.md

 ### Mock Data Generation

-By default, mock data is generated and populated within the database when starting up the StarFall dev container.
+Mock data can be generated and inserted into database when starting up the StarFall dev container.
 To omit the mock data from being added to the database, a user can add `- SKIP_INIT_4=true` to the database service's environment within the `docker/docker-compose.production.yml` file.

-### The GLM TG Development Environment
+### The GLM Trigger Development Environment

 While the `docker/docker-compose.production.yml` file automatically starts up a container with a running GLM TG when starting the StarFall dev enviroment, the GLM TG consists mostly of Python code and is best developed in its own dev environment (using the `.devcontainer` within the `glmtriggergen` directory).
 Hence, the `glmtrigger` service can be shut off by commenting it out in `/workspace/.devcontainer/devcontainer.json`, and a separate dev environment can be opened by changing directories in a separate WSL terminal to the `glmtriggergen` directory and opening VS Code similar to the StarFall dev environment.
 The GLM TG can then be started manually in its own dev enviroment by running the following: